11 Road Trip Ideas That Are Actually Active

 Where: Toscana Resort Castelfalfi, Tuscany, Italy

-Surrounded by 2700 acres of vineyards, olive groves, lakes and lush woods, medieval Toscana Resort Castelfalfi (rooms start at $391 a night) was recently updated to give you luxe comfort in an historic setting.
+Surrounded by 2700 acres of vineyards, olive groves, lakes and lush woods, medieval Toscana Resort Castelfalfi was recently updated to give you luxe comfort in a historic setting.
 (There’s even a castle you can have a delicious dinner in.)
 And they did it all sustainably to promote a global wellness philosophy and ensure benefits to the health of their guests and the environment.
 Mentally, you’ll travel back in time, while physically you can swim the four pools, take a yoga class, bike, play tennis, learn to cook healthy Italian, do some wine tasting and hike or run the trails.
 For even more culture, it’s an easy drive to Lucca (35 miles away), Pisa (34 miles away) and San Gimignano (14 miles away).
 (Related: How to Stay Healthy While Traveling Without Letting It Ruin Your Vacation)